Rocco Perri: Disappearance and aftermath

 Rocco Perri was last seen alive in Hamilton on April 23, 1944, at the home of a cousin, Joe Serge, on Murray Street West.
 According to a Maclean's magazine report from June 15 of that year, Perri was then "working as a doorman in a Toronto theatre."
 Before lunch, he complained of a headache and went for a walk to clear his head but never returned.

 Perri's body has never been found, though it is speculated he was murdered by being fitted with cement shoes and thrown into Burlington Bay—a practice known colloquially as the lupara bianca.
 It is believed Antonio and Johnny Papalia, along with Stefano Magaddino of Buffalo, played a role in Perri's disappearance to gain better control of the Canadian alcohol market.
+In 1944–45, the Papalias hunted down and killed all of Perri's allies such as Jouhn Durso and Louis Wernick, which completed Magaddino's control of the Ontario underworld.
 The Royal Canadian Mounted Police concluded in 1954 that they "won't find his body until the Bay dries up."
 After Perri's disappearance, three of his former lieutenants, in addition to Papalia and Giacomo Luppino, began answering to Magaddino in Buffalo: Tony Sylvestro, Calogero Bordonaro and Santo Scibetta, known as the "three dons."

+Later developments

 In 1992, evidence into Perri's disappearance was uncovered by Mafia expert Antonio Nicaso.
 A letter shared with him by Perri's cousin in Italy, dated June 10, 1949, and translated from Italian, read, "Dear cousin, With this letter, I will tell you I am in good health.
 Let them know I'm fine if you've heard the news."
 It is signed Rocco Perri.
 Perri's cousin also claims that the gangster died in 1953 in Massena, New York.
 In 2018, Perri's relatives from Hamilton and Australia, during an attempt to collect on the late mobster's estate, claimed that he had lived in Massena under the name Giuseppe Portolesi before dying of natural causes in 1953.
-The group's Andrew Monterosso said that he had made a good living through legal ventures such as the ownership of properties in the U.S. and in Mexico.
+The group's Andrew Monterosso said that he had made a good living through legal ventures such as the ownership of properties in the United States and in Mexico.

 In 1998, a will and testament from 1930 surfaced; it was purported to be that of Perri, but there is doubt that he was ever declared dead.
 A CBC News report in 2012 stated that "there's no death certificate out there for Rocco Perri."
 The group attempting to access the mobster's estate said in 2018 that there was no social insurance number or death certificate, and that the Canada Revenue Agency had transferred the funds from Perri's estate to Italy in 2008.